 Q: Is ethylene glycol toxic?

 A: Ethylene glycol is toxic.
+It is found in common household substances such as antifreeze.
 Due to its sweet taste, there is particular risk of accidental ingestion by children and animals.
 Ethylene glycol intoxication is treated in the same way as methanol intoxication.

 Other names for alcohol intoxication